 Located near scenic Brooklyn Bridge Park, DUMBO has cafes, shops and dining all around.
 Since it’s only one subway stop away from Manhattan, you can easily visit all of the other great NYC landmarks located just across the river.

 2. The Empire State Building

 At a whopping 102 stories, this awe-inspiring building towers above the rest of Midtown Manhattan.
 Known for the impressive views from its top observation deck, the Empire State Building is easily one of NYC’s top attractions.
 The building has been featured in over 250 TV shows and movies, making it an immediately recognizable part of American pop culture.

 Live right in the center of Manhattan’s universe on the famed 34th Street in a 2 bedroom/2 bath apartment in a building with views of the iconic Empire State Building — it doesn’t get any more “New York” than that!
 You’ll be in the center of Manhattan, nestled in the residential area of Murray Hill with restaurants and lounges all around.
 You’ll also be adjacent to the picturesque East River if you’re in the mood for a stroll.
-This full-service building features a fitness center, resident lounge with flat screen TVs, a business center, laundry room and rooftop area with 360 degree views!
+This full-service building features a fitness center, resident lounge with flat-screen TVs, a business center, laundry room and rooftop area with 360-degree views!
 The apartment is decorated in a contemporary style with dark flooring.
 Relax on one of the couches and enjoy the city views from your living room, the perfect place to unwind after a day touring the city.
-The first bedroom has a queen bed and the second bedroom has a king bed; both rooms include flat screen TVs and air conditioning.
+The first bedroom has a queen bed and the second bedroom has a king bed; both rooms include flat-screen TVs and air conditioning.
 The kitchen is fully-equipped for meals at home at the convenient dining table that seats six.
-When you don’t feel like cooking, remember you are in the city that never sleeps with cuisines available from all around the world, so a late night craving can always be accommodated!
+When you don’t feel like cooking, remember you are in a city with cuisines available from all around the world, so a late-night craving can always be satisfied!